 PreEmptive can be seen running in the build output:

-After this build, binary is hardened against decompilation, reverse engineering, and tampering:
+After this build, the binary is hardened against decompilation, reverse engineering, and tampering:

-The full source code sample can be downloaded here.
+The complete source code sample can be downloaded here.